Bristol stool scale: Interpretation

-Types 1 and 2 indicate constipation, with 3 and 4 being the ideal stools as they are easy to defecate while not containing excess liquid, and 6 and 7 indicate diarrhea.
+Types 1 and 2 indicate constipation, with 3 and 4 being the ideal stools as they are easy to defecate while not containing excess liquid, and 6 and 7 indicate diarrhoea.
+Some media describe type 4 as "ghost poop" or "perfect poop".

 In the initial study, in the population examined in this scale, the type 1 and 2 stools were more prevalent in females, while the type 5 and 6 stools were more prevalent in males; furthermore, 80% of subjects who reported rectal tenesmus (sensation of incomplete defecation) had type 7.
 These and other data have allowed the scale to be validated.
 The initial research did not include a pictorial chart with this being developed at a later point.

 The Bristol stool scale is also very sensitive to changes in intestinal transit time caused by medications, such as antidiarrhoeal loperamide, senna, or anthraquinone with laxative effect.

 Uses

 Diagnosis of irritable bowel syndrome

 People with irritable bowel syndrome (IBS) typically report that they suffer with abdominal cramps and constipation.

 In some patients, chronic constipation is interspersed with brief episodes of diarrhoea; while a minority of patients with IBS have only diarrhoea.

 The presentation of symptoms is usually months or years and commonly patients consult different doctors, without great success, and doing various specialized investigations.

 It notices a strong correlation of the reported symptoms with stress; indeed diarrhoeal discharges are associated with emotional phenomena.

 IBS blood is present only if the disease is associated with haemorrhoids.

 Research conducted on irritable bowel syndrome in the 2000s, faecal incontinence and the gastrointestinal complications of HIV have used the Bristol scale as a diagnostic tool easy to use, even in research which lasted for 77 months.

 Historically, this scale of assessment of the faeces has been recommended by the consensus group of Kaiser Permanente Medical Care Program (San Diego, California, US) for the collection of data on functional bowel disease (FBD).

 More recently, according to the latest revision of the Rome III Criteria, six clinical manifestations of IBS can be identified: